-Shareholder Action Reminder: The Schall Law Firm Encourages Investors in Pulse Biosciences, Inc. with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION REMINDER: The Schall Law Firm Encourages Investors in Pulse Biosciences, Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - March 1, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Pulse Biosciences, Inc. ("Pulse" or "the Company") PLSE for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Pulse Biosciences, Inc. ("Pulse" or "the Company") PLSE for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between January 12, 2021 and February 7, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before April 18, 2022.